Electric Guitars Logo

 • ESP Guitars

-Japanese electric guitar company offering hand-built custom guitars and the LTD brand.
+ESP is a Japanese electric guitar company offering hand-built custom guitars and the LTD brand.

 • Paul Reed Smith Guitars